 There is no restriction on how many media operations any one person invests in, only restrictions about what media operations they control.

-There are five main control rules that apply to commercial TV, commercial radio and associated newspapers.
+There are three main control rules that apply to commercial TV, commercial radio and associated newspapers1.
 These rules are:

 - Two to a market–radio rule: this prevents control of more than two radio licences in the same license area.